menu

 Moss Landing is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Moss Landing, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Moss Landing is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Moss Landing does not have a public transit system used by locals to get to and from work.

 Demographics

-Moss Landing is one of the most well-educated cities in the nation.
-44.44% of adults in Moss Landing have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Moss Landing ranks among the highest in the nation.
+Of the 25-and-older adult population in Moss Landing, 44.44% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Moss Landing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moss Landing residents report their race to be White.
 Important ancestries of people in Moss Landing include Norwegian, Irish, Yugoslavian, Other West Indian, and West Indian.